Kright/ScalaGameMath/pga3d/README.md

   vectors.
 * [**Pga3dTrivector**](src/main/scala/com/github/kright/pga3d/Pga3dTrivector.scala): general case with four fields (x, y, z, w).

-There is name collision, Pga3dVector is a 3-vector (and a Pga3dTrivector), but I decided to give it a human-friendly name.
+There is a name collision, Pga3dVector is a 3-vector (and a Pga3dTrivector), but I decided to give it a human-friendly name.
 In plane-based algebra 1-vector is a plane.
-Usually Pga3dTrivector is rarely needed, Pga3dPoint and Pga3dVector are better suit for common cases.
+Usually Pga3dTrivector is rarely needed, Pga3dPoint and Pga3dVector are better suited for common cases.

 ```scala
 // Creating a point